The Colors of Hydrogen, Explained

 Blue hydrogen is made in a process known as steam methane reformation (SMR), in which natural gas is mixed with hot steam and a catalyst.

 Blue hydrogen could release methane emissions during drilling, extraction, and transportation, even with proper carbon capture and storage.
-Although methane has a shorter atmospheric lifetime than carbon dioxide, just one ton of methane has the same impact as 28 to 36 tons of carbon dioxide after 100 years.
+Although methane has a shorter atmospheric lifetime than carbon dioxide, just one ton has the same impact as 28 to 36 tons of carbon dioxide after 100 years.

 Green Hydrogen